Carbonate Clumped Isotope Preparation

 T3 ethanol dewar - Remove foil lid from T3 ethanol dewar and top off with the same ethanol as in the -80 °C ethanol slush.
 The level of ethanol should be very near full, no more than 1 cm below the top of the dewar.
 NOTE - The ethanol temperature should be -20 *C. This trap will also harvest water from the atmosphere, as with the -80 °C ethanol slush dewars.
 If you notice the immersion cooler turning on and off frequently, it's time to dump the ethanol into a white dish tub until it warms up to room temperature before dumping it down the drain.
 The easiest way to do this is start a syphon and get as much of it out into a white tub set on the floor as you can.
 Fill the dewar with fresh ethanol and allow to cool.

 ** The -80 °C ethanol slush dewars are always to the left of the liquid nitrogen dewars within a lifter platform. **

-So far you have familiarized yourself with the software, weighed your samples, loaded your samples, prepared all dewars, loaded new acid if needed, and leak checked the autosampler if needed.
+So far you have familiarized yourself with the software, weighed your samples, loaded your samples, prepared all dewars, and loaded new acid if needed.
 Now it is time to start running your samples through the preparation line.
 This set of instructions assumes you have completed steps 1-9 in the Terse Procedure.